Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-fix-uncaught-syntaxerror.md

 I got an error saying **“Uncaught SyntaxError: import declarations may only appear at top level of a module”**

-I tried solving the issue by adding `type="module”` to the html script tag.
+I tried solving the issue by adding `type="module”` to the HTML script tag.

 ```javascript
 <script src="/js/script.js"></script>